 When temperatures drop but there’s dredging work still to be done, what do you do?
 In many cases, especially in areas where colder temperatures can result in reduced water traffic and fewer moored boats and other seasonal obstacles in your way, dredging in the winter can be more productive than it is when the weather is warm.

 Of course, there are certain wintertime dredging considerations you want to be aware of so you and your equipment are safe and perform well.
 Since GeoForm International is one of the premier pump and portable dredge manufacturers in the country, we want to share these winter dredging tips with you.
-We have more than two decades of experience supplying high-quality dredges — like the Dino 6 and Dino 8 — and related equipment, such as our submersible pumps and aerators.
+We have more than two decades of experience supplying high-quality dredges — like the Dino 6 and Dino 8 — and related equipment, such as our submersible pumps.

 Personnel Safety and Comfort